expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Community Autolinking

-This refers to the React Native community [fork](https://github.com/react-native-community/cli/issues/248#issue-422591744) of the original [Autolinking](#autolinking) that was made by Expo.
+This refers to the React Native community [fork](https://github.com/react-native-community/cli/issues/248#issue-422591744) of the [Expo Autolinking](#expo-autolinking).
+The requirements for linking a module different to [Expo Autolinking](#expo-autolinking) but the implementation is the same.

 ### Expo Module Config